llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 * **Redundant AST subtrees**: AST traversals are typically based on Clang's `RecursiveASTVisitor` facility.
 Most AST traversal developers and users likely expect for traversals to visit an AST representing the original source code only.
-Because the `OMPExecutableDirective` to which an `ACCDirectiveStmt` is translated is not recorded as a normal child of the `ACCDirectiveStmt`, `RecursiveASTVisitor` visits the `ACCDirectiveStmt` but skips its hidden `OMPExecutableDirective` child.
+    * `ACCDirectiveStmt`: Because the `OMPExecutableDirective` to which an `ACCDirectiveStmt` is translated is not recorded as a normal child of the `ACCDirectiveStmt`, `RecursiveASTVisitor` visits the `ACCDirectiveStmt` but skips its hidden `OMPExecutableDirective` child.
 However, while visiting an `ACCDirectiveStmt`, a visitor can be written to call its `getOMPNode` member function to access the `OMPExecutableDirective`, possibly for a recursive visitation.
+    * `ACCDeclAttr`: If an AST traversal should visit only the original OpenACC source, it must be implemented to ignore any `OMPDeclAttr` whose `getIsOpenACCTranslation` returns true.
+      Fortunately, an `ACCDeclAttr` and its `OMPDeclAttr` have no redundant children that an AST traversal might mistakenly recurse into.

 As a result, Clacc supports at least three kinds of AST traversals: